tenjin/tenjin-unity-sdk/README.md

     Tenjin.getInstance("API_KEY").SendEvent("nameWithValue", "value");
 }
 ```

+`.SendEvent("name")` is for events that are static markers or milestones.
+This would include things like `tutorial_complete`, `registration`, or `level_1`.

+`.SendEvent("name", "value")` is for events that you want to do math on a property of that event.
+For example, `("coins_purchased", "100")` will let you analyze a sum or average of the coins that have been purchased for that event.

 Android Manifest Requirements
 -------
 For Unity Android builds make sure you have a manifest file with the following requirements.